 Texas Tech University (TTU)

 Texas Tech accepts students throughout the year, although the majority of TTU students begin the program in the fall semester.
 You must apply to the university and to Reach Across Texas no later than November 1, 2013 for the Spring semester, May 1, 2014 for the Summer semester or June 1, 2014 for the Fall semester.
 There are a limited number of scholarship awards for the spring and summer, since most of the awards are made in the fall.
 You can begin the program in the spring or summer but may need to find some of your own resources for tuition and fees.
-Many students start the TVI program in the summer, taking braille and the foundation course and register for the eye course in the fall so that they can start a job as a TVI in the fall with a probationary certification.
+Many students start the TVI program in the summer, taking braille and the foundation course so that they can start a job as a TVI in the fall with an emergency permit.
 Once accepted, you must register for the designated courses.
-For more information visit: http://www.educ.ttu.edu/research/sowell/students/cert-application (NOTE: if you have trouble with the website, please contact Robin Rekieta at 806-834-1322 or email@example.com.
+For more information visit: http://www.educ.ttu.edu/research/sowell/students/cert-application (NOTE: if you have trouble with the website, please contact Robin Rekieta at 806-834-1322 or firstname.lastname@example.org.
 TTU is revising all their websites.)